justacoincidence/Discord-QR-Grabber-Bot/README.md

-# Discord-QR-Grabber-Bot
+# Discord QR Token Grabber Bot
-source code for the fake wick verification bot that is being used in a recent discord scam
+Source code for the fake Wick verification bot that is being used in the most recent discord token grabbing scams